ravi0130/azure-avs-microhack/README.md

   `az deployment sub create -n rg-deploy -l canadacentral --template-file 0-main.bicep`

+- You will be asked to enter the ID of the hacker you registered to in the excel file so you'll get assigned a unique IP range for your deployment.

 Deployment takes approximately 30 minutes.

 ### Task 2 : Explore and verify